-Goa, the party capital and the centre for beach holidays in India has also slowly opened up to become a destination for a Yoga retreat in India.
-Thanks to the hippies and a large percentage of foreign travelers visiting Goa, Yoga retreats have come up here in the recent years.
+Goa, the party capital and the center for beach holidays in India has also slowly opened up to become a destination for a Yoga retreat in India.
+Thanks to the hippies and a large percentage of foreign travelers visiting Goa, Yoga retreats have come up here in recent years.
 Although not as popular as the ones in Mysore, Rishikesh or anywhere in Kerala in terms of the quality, choices and the style, Goa still is a great place for retreats rather than learning Yoga.
 Check bookyogaretreats for the best Yoga retreats in Goa.

 Read our complete travel guide to Goa to know everything you need to know to plan your trip.

 There are some resorts that combine luxury holidays with Yoga, which come in different budget ranges.
 As for Yoga schools in Goa, you can check Kranti Yoga Community, Ashtak Yoga school and Sampoorna Yoga.

 How to Choose a Yoga Teacher Training Course in India